 And now he’s a beautiful trophy on the mantelpiece in our house, and he is the life-force in our bodies, and back then I was watching her fondle me in the car park, our reflections blurred and red in the gore on the floor as I gasped and watched our hands and bodies twine, identical.

-Currently writing a trans and non-binary guide to good mental health for Jessica Kingsley Publishers.
+My trans and non-binary guide to good mental health is coming out in spring 2022 with Jessica Kingsley Publishers.

 View all posts by IAmKatyLees